IgniteUI/indigo-design-docfx/en/components/grid-grouping.md

 ## Group Area

+The Grid has a `Group Area` that specifies the columns that are used to establish the hierarchical grouping of records and the order in which these groups will be nested.
 In Figma the `Group Area` component can be found under `Grid Features` and inserted from the assets panel inside the Grid Component, once the Grid Component is detached.
 You can directly modify the [Chips Area](chips.md) inside the `Group Area`, without detaching.

 ## GroupBy Row